How HR Leaders Can Use Reinforcement Theory to Shape Workplace Behavior

 1. Satisfaction Factor of the Employee

 For reinforcement to work, employees must find the reinforcers meaningful.
-If your employees are unsatisfied with the rewards and recognition, it will not inspire any motivation within them to pursue positive action.
+If your employees are unsatisfied with the recognition and rewards, it will not inspire any motivation within them to pursue positive action.

 2. Speediness